defi-wonderland/handbook/sites/aztec/docs/block-production/sequencing.md

 ## On-chain block commitment

-After reciving the quorum of attestations, the block producer will submit their block proposal to the L1 contract by calling `RollupCore::propose` with:
+After receiving the quorum of attestations, the block producer will submit their block proposal to the L1 contract by calling `RollupCore::propose` with:
 - `ProposeArgs` object that includes the proposed block's header
 - The committee attestations